 How to Talk with Our Fellow Non-humans?
-Children's Workshop 14 February, [Time TBC] Framer Framed Free, Registration and other artefacts that inspired it.
+Children's Workshop 17 February, 10-12hr Framer Framed Free, Registration and other artefacts that inspired it.
 After that, participants are invited to share stories from their own contexts and draw their own animal characters, practising how they can all live and talk together in a new imaginative world.
+The workshop is conducted in English and is imagined for children aged 9 to 13 with a migration background.